cloudfoundry/diego-windows-release/README.md

 ## Installing the MSI

-After you have built the MSI (as above), or downloaded it from [the S3 bucket](https://s3.amazonaws.com/diego-windows-msi/)
+After you have built the MSI (as above), or downloaded it from [the github release page](https://github.com/pivotal-cf/diego-windows-msi/releases)

 ```
 msiexec /norestart /i output\DiegoWindowsMSI.msi ^